-ASAP Advisement
+ASAP and ASC Advisement Practices

 One of the major components of the ASAP model is proactive advisement, which involves intentional and developmental advisement.
-Developmental advisement means that advisors work with students to help them understand their role and responsibilities as a student, how to talk with faculty, manage their time, and ask for assistance, when needed.
+Developmental advisement engages advisors helping students understand their role and responsibilities as a student, how to talk with faculty, manage their time, and ask for assistance, when needed.
 Advisors have a manageable caseload of 150 students and use text messaging, phone calls, and emails to contact students.
 Advisors keep students on track to graduate, provide degree mapping, and offer career workshops.
 Based on 10 years of student surveys, students consistently rate the advisement component as the number one benefit of the program that led to their success.

 The Academic Success Center (ASC) is committed to promoting and delivering consistent high-quality academic advising designed to help students achieve excellence in their academic and professional goals.
 The Center also aims to assist students with the process of developing appropriate long-range educational plans that serve as clear pathways toward timely graduation.
 The Center provides academic advising for all continuing students, excluding special programs (ASAP, CD, CUNY EDGE, and FYS).
+See ASC_Annual Report.

-In Spring 2014, the college redesigned ASC to utilize a "Success Coach" model.
-The Success Coaches are assigned their caseload by academic department, allowing them unique access to their students' respective area of study.
-Success Coaches use a broad range of advising approaches, e.g., relational (trust), developmental, intrusive, appreciative, as needed, to help students reach their maximum academic potential as well as graduate on a timely basis.
+In Spring 2014, the College redesigned ASC to utilize a "success coach" model.
+The success coaches are assigned their caseload by academic department, allowing them unique access to their students' respective areas of study.
+Success coaches use a broad range of advising approaches, e.g., relational (trust), developmental, intrusive, appreciative, as needed, to help students reach their maximum academic potential as well as graduate on a timely basis.